finom/finom/README.md

 And many more.

 I'm also available to get hired thru [Upwork](https://www.upwork.com/freelancers/~013ad74f3ced3e3071).
-Unfortunately I don't accept any proposals for any work outside of it.

 Feel free to follow me and star my repos!